jbjorge/diffx/readme-template.md

 ### Key features

 🤏 Small API and a very compact syntax
-🏷 Track the _reason_ behind changes to the state
+🏷 Tracks the _reason_ behind changes to the state
 🔧 Devtools that track:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- what, when, where and **why** state changed
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- async start/resolution